 What is the difference between a salesperson’s and a broker’s license?

-A broker acts like an employer; i.e. a broker hires salespersons to represent the broker.
+A broker acts like an employer; i.e. a broker hires salespersons to represent the broker, though each salesperson is considered as an independent contractor.
 A salesperson must be licensed under a broker and may only work for one broker at a time.

 Do I have to have a real estate brokerage company hold my license? - Yes

-After you pass the test, the testing site will provide you with your results on whether you passed.
+After you pass the test, the testing site will email you with your results on whether you passed.
 Upon passing PSI will follow up by sending you an email application allowing you to apply for a license.
-This must be completed and signed by you and your broker who agrees to supervise and be responsible for you.
+This must be completed and signed by you and your broker who agrees to supervise and be responsible for you as a licensee.

 Can I skip the salesperson stage and become a broker immediately? - No

-All candidates for a broker’s license in Missouri must have worked as a real estate licensee for two years prior to applying for a broker’s license.
+All candidates for a broker’s license in Missouri must have worked as a real estate salesperson for two years prior to seeking a broker’s license.